-New England Tech provides flexibility for current registered nurses, who already hold an associate’s degree in nursing, with the fully online RN to BSN (Bachelor of Science in Nursing) program.
-Students fulfill degree requirements, which include seven general courses and nursing coursework, on a part time basis and all coursework is completed online.
+New England Technical Institute, or New England Tech, provides flexibility for current registered nurses, who already hold an associate’s degree in nursing, with the fully online RN to BSN (Bachelor of Science in Nursing) program.
+Students fulfill degree requirements, which include seven general courses and nursing coursework, on a part-time basis and all coursework is completed online.
 A clinical practicum totaling 60 hours is also required.
 Classes span 10 weeks and are held in quarter sessions.
 Four quarters make up each year.
 Nursing majors will take such classes as health assessment across the lifespan, ethical issues in nursing, leadership and management, and applied research statistics.

 University of Rhode Island